Teach Me

 The bottom line

-Anterograde amnesia is a condition where you can’t remember events that occurred after it began, but you can access earlier memories.
+Anterograde amnesia is a form of amnesia where you can’t remember events that occurred after it began, but you can access earlier memories.
 It usually can’t be treated, but medication, therapy and lifestyle changes can help you manage your condition.

 If you have concerns about your memory and would like to talk to an expert, reach out to Banner Health.